Build & Install an Artifact

 ### A. Build an artifact for a package

-The build command will generate a zipped artifact file for each package you have defined in the sfdx-project.json file.
-The artifact file will contain metadata and the source code at the point build creation for you to use to install.
+The build command generates a zipped artifact file for each package defined in your `sfdx-project.json`.
+The artifact contains the metadata and source code at the point of build creation.

 ```bash